-The above graph represents Netflix quarterly revenue by segment, starting from fiscal Q1 2012 to the most recent quarter.
-Currently, the company has three reportable segments – Domestic streaming, International streaming and Domestic DVD.
-Netflix achieved its first $5 billion revenue milestone in Q3 2019, with an impressive 31% YoY growth.
+The above graph represents Netflix quarterly revenue by segment, starting from fiscal Q1 2012 to Q4 2019.
+The company has three reportable segments – Domestic streaming, International streaming and Domestic DVD.
+Netflix quarterly revenue reached an all-time high of $5,467.43 million in Q4 2019, globally.
 A majority of that came from the International streaming segment, followed by domestic streaming and DVD segment.

 Netflix Segments Revenue by Quarter: History